 You see these “traders” are essentially just affiliates of online brokerages like IQ Option & this means that these brokerages are basically paying them commissions for getting new people to sign up & deposit.

 Now in itself, there’s nothing really wrong with being an affiliate – providing it’s done legitimately.
 I myself am an affiliate & that’s how I make the majority of my own income online – and you too could become a successful affiliate with the help of a platform like Commission Academy…

 But the problem here is that these “traders” are doing the whole affiliate thing illegitimately.

-First of all they’re not telling you that the way they actually make their money is by being an affiliate of the brokers and NOT by trading – so essentially they’re tricking you into signing up to the platform… And secondly what they’re not telling you is that most of the brokers these guys are affiliated with are borderline scams (some are even flat-out scams) and that you’ll be MUCH more likely to lose money than actually make it.
+First of all, they’re not telling you that the way they actually make their money is by being an affiliate of the brokers and NOT by trading – so essentially they’re tricking you into signing up to the platform… And secondly what they’re not telling you is that most of the brokers these guys are affiliated with are borderline scams (some are even flat-out scams) and that you’ll be MUCH more likely to lose money than actually make it.

-You see the brokers these Instagram traders tend to affiliate themselves with are all often binary options brokers – and despite reviewing literally hundreds of different binary options brokers & systems I’ve never actually seen so much as ONE single person manage to generate sustainable profits from binary options.
+You see the brokers these Instagram traders tend to affiliate themselves with are all often binary options brokers – and despite reviewing literally hundreds of different binary options brokers & systems I’ve never actually seen so much as ONE single person successfully manage to generate sustainable profits from binary options.

-And out of the hundreds of brokers/systems I reviewed it’s safe to say that around 99% were flat-out scams designed to purely steal money & the other 1% were “borderline scams” that did indeed pay out, but had the odds of winning massively stacked against you.
+And out of the hundreds of brokers/systems, I reviewed it’s safe to say that around 99% were flat-out scams designed to purely steal money & the other 1% were “borderline scams” that did indeed pay out, but had the odds of winning massively stacked against you.

-In fact the whole thing is so bad that the US decided to completely ban binary options trading – and due to it’s insanely high risks the UK had previously classified it as gambling rather than actual trading.
+In fact, the whole thing is so bad that the US decided to completely ban binary options trading – and due to its insanely high risks, the UK had previously classified it as gambling rather than actual trading.